+Caseload Mix and Ratios: The certified ACT Team must always have the required minimum staffing unless temporary approval is obtained from the BMS to operate the team in the absence of a member.
 The maximum number of members served by an approved ACT Team is 120.

-The team must preserve a staff/member ratio of at least 1:10 (i.e., one staff person to ten members, not counting the Physician or physician extender) when the number of ACT members served by the team exceeds 50.
+The team must preserve a staff/member ratio of at least 1:10 (i.e., one staff person to ten members, not counting the Physician, PA, or APRN when the number of ACT members served by the team exceeds 50.

-With the exception of the team physician and physician extender, if any, the ACT Team cannot serve non-ACT members.
+With the exception of the team physician, PA, or APRN, none of the ACT Team can serve non-ACT members.

 ACT Service Elements: ACT is a Recovery oriented program.
-"Recovery is a process of change whereby individuals work to improve their own health and wellness and to live a meaningful life in a community of their choice while striving to achieve their full potential " (SAMHSA, 2012).
+"Recovery is a process of change whereby individuals work to improve their own health and wellness and to live a meaningful life in a community of their choice while striving to achieve their full potential" (SAMHSA, 2012).
 The ACT Team is required to directly provide the following combination of case management and rehabilitation services: